Studying Matter, Energy and Their Interactions

 Those Who Can Do, Also Teach

 Adrienne D. Stiff-Roberts’ passion inspires the next generation of physics majors.
-Stiff-Roberts, 35, is an assistant professor in the Duke University department of electrical and computer engineering.
+Dr. Stiff-Roberts, is an associate professor in the Duke University department of electrical and computer engineering.

 She earned a doctorate in applied physics at the University of Michigan, Ann Arbor, and has multidisciplinary research interests.
 These include physics, electrical engineering and materials science.
 Her undergraduate degree in physics from Spelman in 1999 gave her footing in a variety of areas.
 “I was attracted to physics because it is so fundamental to understanding the world around us,” says the summa cum laude Spelman graduate.